Euro area yield curve

 To download CSV files outside of your browser (e.g. from your own application) include the following request header:

 The euro area yield curve shows separately AAA-rated euro area central government bonds and all euro area central government bonds (including AAA-rated).
 It is updated every TARGET business day at noon (12:00 CET).
 No data or other information are provided regarding any day on which the relevant trading venue from which the euro area yield curve data are sourced is not open for business.

-A yield curve is a representation of the relationship between market remuneration rates and the remaining time to maturity of debt securities, also known as the term structure of interest rates.
-The ECB publishes several yield curves as shown below.
+A yield curve is a representation of the relationship between market remuneration rates and the remaining time to maturity of debt securities.
+A yield curve can also be described as the term structure of interest rates.
+The ECB publishes several yield curves, as shown below.

-A yield curve (which is known as the term structure of interest rates) represents the relationship between market remuneration (interest) rates and the remaining time to maturity of debt securities.
+A yield curve (which can also be known as the term structure of interest rates) represents the relationship between market remuneration (interest) rates and the remaining time to maturity of debt securities.
 The information content of a yield curve reflects the asset pricing process on financial markets.
-When buying and selling bonds, investor include their expectations of future inflation, real interest rates and their assessment of risks.
+When buying and selling bonds, investors include their expectations of future inflation, real interest rates and their assessment of risks.
 An investor calculates the price of a bond by discounting the expected future cash flows.

-Daily yield curves are now available as from 6 September 2004, and are calculated and released on a daily basis according to the TARGET calendar.
+Daily yield curves are now available, with data from 6 September 2004 onwards, and are calculated and released on a daily basis according to the TARGET calendar.

 The following criteria are applied when selecting bonds: